 Welcome to our SurveyMonkey | CNBC small business confidence survey.
 Every quarter, we ask small business owners about the current small business environment and their expectations for the future.

-This CNBC/SurveyMonkey online poll was conducted January 29 – February 5, 2018 among a national sample of 2,080 self-identified small business owners ages 18 and up.
-This quarter, we also reached 10,422 individuals who do not own small businesses.
-Respondents for this survey were selected from the nearly 3 million people who take surveys on the SurveyMonkey platform each day.
-The modeled error estimate for this survey is plus or minus 3.5 percentage points.
+This CNBC/SurveyMonkey online poll was conducted July 27 - August 5, 2018 among a national sample of 2,085 self-identified small business owners ages 18 and up.
+This quarter, we also reached 9,565 individuals who do not own small businesses.
+Respondents for this survey were selected from the more than 2 million people who take surveys on the SurveyMonkey platform each day.
+The modeled error estimate for this survey is plus or minus 3.5 percentage points for the results among small business owners and 1.5 percentage points for results among those who do not own small businesses.

 Data for small business statistics have been weighted according to business characteristics (industry and number of employees) according to the Small Business Administration’s 2013 Statistics of U.S. Businesses.
 Additionally, person-level data (age, gender, level of education, race, geography) for business owners have been weighted to the Census Bureau’s 2012 Survey of Business Owners.